 Bonnie’s Carrot Casserole contains puréed cooked carrots seasoned with sugar, butter and maple extract.
 Bonnie often serves this soufflé-like vegetable side dish at holiday meals.

-Bonnie (my younger sister) tells me she got her Carrot Casserole recipe from a cookbook called “Minnie Pearl Cooks.”
+Bonnie tells me she got this recipe from a cookbook called “Minnie Pearl Cooks.”
 It was given to her by her mother-in-law who got it at a garage sale.
-We’re talking good ole southern cooking here with plenty of butter and sugar.
+We’re

 Bonnie’s Carrot Casserole Gets a Makeover